e-oj/visa/README.md

 You have successfully implemented third party auth in your app! you're now one step closer to launch.
 Rejoice!

 ## Advanced Usage
 You might need an OAuth provider that's not currently supported.
 The Visa interface and the SimpleAuth class make this possible.
-Let's have a look at the Visa interface:
+Have a look at the Visa interface:
 ```dart
 /// Visa interface
 abstract class Visa{